-The office is usually a dull environment that's no fun to work in - and this is doubly frustrating when you're working in a creative industry.
+We all want to work in cool design offices, right?
+However, the office can be a dull environment that's no fun to work in – and this is doubly frustrating when you're working in a creative industry.
 So designers are taking the matter into their own hands, bring their workplace walls alive and injecting some visual energy into their environment.
 Check out these amazing examples of design office murals and maybe you'll be inspired to make-over your own office...

 Invisible Creature, aka Don and Ryan Clark, were responsible for this out-of-this-world offering for the folks at Facebook's Seattle offices.
 "They gave us a few keywords that represented the culture and atmosphere at Facebook.
 'Making The World More Connected' and '‘Hacker' got the most votes internally, so we dug into those ideas as our direction," they explain.